-Buying a home is a complex process, and you likely have a lot of questions to ask a mortgage lender before you start the process.
-And even though you’ve done research in advance, you probably have additional refinance questions, mortgage loan questions, and others.
-When you reach out, here are some questions to ask a mortgage lender that can help steer your conversation and get the information you need before you buy.
+Buying a home is a complex process, and you likely have a lot of questions to ask a mortgage lender before you get started.
+And even though you’ve likely done some research in advance, you probably have additional refinance questions, mortgage loan questions, and others.
+It’s great that you want answers!

 1.What types of loans are available, and which might be a fit for me?

 When you first approach a lender, ask what types of loans are available to you.
-Don’t be shy about asking questions about anything mortgage related, because the mortgage professional you speak with should be more than willing to discuss the details, types of loans, and anything else to help you decide which one would be optimal for you.
+Don’t be shy about asking questions about anything mortgage related, because mortgage pros are more than willing to discuss the ins, outs, and complexities of home loans (after all, it’s their job).

 2. What will the interest rate and APR be on my loan?

-Many people focus on interest rates, but it is also important to know the annual percentage rate (APR).
+Many people focus on interest rates, which are definitely an important component to consider, but it is also important to understand annual percentage rate (APR).
 APR is a more accurate picture of exactly what the loan is going to cost you each year, as well as over the duration of the loan.
-You should ask your mortgage lender if lowering the interest rate is possible, and whether you can pay for discount points to get a lower-interest loan.
+You should also ask your lender if lowering the interest rate is possible, and whether you can pay for discount points to get a lower-interest loan.

 3. What costs are associated with the mortgage loan?